top of page

 The Verdict

-CTR wins by a big margin for using such a distinctive batter and for being drenched in butter, while being crisp as a bag of potato chips.
+CTR wins by a big margin for using such a distinctive batter and for being drenched in butter while being as crisp as a bag of potato chips.
 A distant second is Vidyarthi bhavan with its ambience more than taste.
 The texture and taste of the Dosa is also great.
-A closer third is MTR's well prepared Dosa with suttle nuances in taste.
-Any place mentioned in this list is worth a visit, so get started on your journey as a foodie!

 0 comments